Moderator | Meeting the Challenge Summit: Diversity in Dermatology Clinical Trials

-Donald Glass II, MD, PhD, FAAD is an Assistant Professor, Department of Dermatology, University of Texas Southwestern Medical Center, Dallas, Texas.
+Donald A. Glass II, MD, PhD, FAAD is an Associate Professor in the Department of Dermatology at the University of Texas Southwestern Medical Center, in Dallas, Texas.
 Originally from the Bahamas, Dr. Glass enrolled in the Medical Scientist Training Program at Baylor College of Medicine (BCM) in 1998.
 He received his PhD from BCM in 2005 from the Department of Human Genetics where he studied the role of Canonical Wnt Signaling in Bone Regulation.
 He received his MD from BCM in 2006 and completed his transitional year internship at Cambridge Hospital in Massachusetts in 2008.
 Dr. Glass completed his residency training in Dermatology and a postdoctoral fellowship in the McDermott Center (with Dr. Helen Hobbs and Dr. Jonathan Cohen) at the University of Texas Southwestern Medical Center.
 He is board-certified by the American Board of Dermatology.
+He is the Immediate Past President of the Skin of Color Society.

 Dr. Glass’ main research interest is in understanding how keloids (exuberant scarring of the skin) occur and in finding the genes that predispose people to develop keloids.
 Keloids occur disproportionately more often in skin of color, and the ability to develop keloids can be inherited within families.
 Dr. Glass is compiling a registry of individuals as well as families affected by keloids in order to collect samples and information to study keloids further.
 His other research interest is identifying genes that cause rare skin disorders.
 Dr. Glass practices general dermatology and has an interest in genetic skin disorders.
 He is the 2011 Skin of Color Society Research Award Winner for his research, “Uncovering the Genetic Causes of Keloid Formation.”